 The paper provides a methodological overview of the framework, which aims to establish the language of instruction from first to fourth grade.
 The paper also tries to improve the current pedagogical practice in teaching foreign languages in general.
 During the planning of theme-based teaching units, in correlation with the content of other subjects, an innovative English teacher should aim to develop the 21st-century

 skills and try to select the resources for the class by applying Gardner’s theory of multiple intelligences.
-We also presented interactive methods for teaching, such as the use of digital technologies and project work.
+We also presented interactive methods for teachings, such as the use of digital technologies and project work.

 What is the conclusion?